crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

 The collection contains a parser for the windows firewall logs and a scenario to detect port scans.

-To install the collection from an administrator powershell or DOS prompt run  `cscli.exe collections install crowdsecurity/windows-firewall`
+To install the collection from an administrator prompt run  `cscli.exe collections install crowdsecurity/windows-firewall`

 You will also need to enable the windows firewall logging.
 The official Microsoft documentation is available [here](https://docs.microsoft.com/en-us/windows/security/threat-protection/windows-firewall/configure-the-windows-firewall-log).

-Update the acquisition configuration in `C:\Program Files\CrowdSec\config\acquis.yaml` and add the following:
+Update the acquisition configuration file `acquis.yaml` in the folder `C:\Program Files\CrowdSec\config\acquis.yaml`.
+Add the following:
 ```yaml
 ---
 filenames: